jensbambauer/seriale/site/content/seriale-pro.md

       headline: About
       paragraphs:
         - text: "Seriale Pro offers a comprehensive business platform for the digital series industry.
 It includes the industry related activities, “Business Meetings & Digital Market”, the “Pitch Contest” and a Conference Program.<br><br>The Seriale Pro is a huge conference and networking event, it will be held for the 8th time as part of “die Seriale”<br><br>The “DIMA Digital Market” is Germany’s very first market with focus on short form digital series.
 This is in cooperation with “Bilbao Seriesland” and “Minnesota Web Fest".<br><br>Finally about 13 brand new concepts for digitals series will be presented to the industry during the Pitch Contest."
   - partial: text-and-image
     headline: pitch contest
     data:
-  #     embed: '<iframe src="https://player.vimeo.com/video/716729217" width="640" height="360" #frameborder="0" allow="autoplay; fullscreen; picture-in-picture" allowfullscreen></iframe>'
-       # image: /img/pitch-contest-2023.jpg
+      image: /img/pitch-contest-2023.jpg
       headline: "Pitch Your Project"
       text: "13 international creators get the chance to present their series project in a 3 minute long pitch.
 Among them, some creators will pitch their project for the first time.
 The jury will give a short feedback afterwards.
 The best pitch will be announced during the award ceremony on Sunday June 2.
 The pitch contest takes place on Saturday, June 1, from 3:30pm to 6pm at Kleines Haus Stadttheater Giessen."
   # - partial: teaser-grid
   #   headline: jury pitch contest
   #   data: